Identify Amazon ECS optimization opportunities using application trace data - Amazon Elastic Container Service

 Required IAM permissions for Amazon Distro for OpenTelemetry integration with Amazon X-Ray

-The Amazon ECS integration with Amazon Distro for OpenTelemetry requires that you create a task IAM role and specify the role in your task definition.
-We recommend that the Amazon Distro for OpenTelemetry sidecar also be configured to route container logs to CloudWatch Logs which requires a task execution IAM role be created and specified in your task definition as well.
-The Amazon ECS console takes care of the task execution IAM role on your behalf, but the task IAM role must be created manually.
-For more information about creating a task execution IAM role, see Amazon ECS task execution IAM role.
+The Amazon ECS integration with Amazon Distro for OpenTelemetry requires that you create a task role and specify the role in your task definition.
+We recommend that you configure the Amazon Distro for OpenTelemetry sidecar to route container logs to CloudWatch Logs.

 Important

-If you're also collecting application metrics using the Amazon Distro for OpenTelemetry integration, ensure your task IAM role also contains the permissions necessary for that integration.
+If you also collect application metrics using the Amazon Distro for OpenTelemetry integration, ensure your task IAM role also contains the permissions necessary for that integration.
 For more information, see Correlate Amazon ECS application performance using application metrics.

 1. Sign in to the Amazon Web Services Management Console and open the IAM console at https://console.amazonaws.cn/iam/.